MTG/Jingju-Scores-Analysis/Jingju-Singing-Analysis/README.md

  - `melodicDensity` analyses the melodic density as notes and the melodic density as durations.

-- `JMSC_plots.py` can be run from the terminal in order to reproduce all the plots and tables used in Caro (2018).
+- `JMSC_plots.py` can be run with a single command line from the terminal in order to reproduce all the plots and tables used in Caro (2018).
 It can also be used to compute a subset of information types listed above.
 All these plots and tables are also available in the **plots** folder of this repository.

 ## Using the code
 The **Jingju Singing Analysis** code is written in Python 3.5.2, so for its use it is required a version of Python 3.